warezoid/warezoid.com/README.md

 ## Components
+Below is a general description of how the components that interest me on [warezoid.com](https://warezoid.com/) work.

 ### Project slideshow
 Project slideshow is a component used to present a selection of my projects.
 The content of the component changes at certain intervals, creating the impression of a slideshow.